LongKelvin/EzMidiPiano/README.md

 In Progressing

 # Special Thanks
-+ Kshoij for USB Midi Device
++ Kshoij for USB Midi Driver
 + SherLock for Midi Synthesiszer

 # Authors